 The city with everything

-Oslo has everything you'd expect from the capital of Norway: great shops, wonderful restaurants and an incredible array of things to do.
-For example, there are more than 50 museums and galleries.
+Oslo has everything you’d expect from the capital of Norway: great shops, wonderful restaurants and an incredible array of things to do.
+There are, for instance, more than 50 museums and galleries.

 This is why a visit to Oslo is a must.
 You’ll find plenty to interest you and your family.
 Oslo is one of those places where you’ll never be bored.

 If you visit Oslo with your family, you must go to the TusenFryd Amusement Park.
 You can easily spend a day or more using the exciting rides, eating in the restaurants and browsing through the shops.

 Among the rides are some of the most exhilarating experiences of any amusement park in the world.
 For example, the SpinSpider propels you 44m towards the sky at speeds that reach 115km/h (72mph).
 Once you’ve enjoyed the SpinSpider, try the SpeedMonster.
 The SpeedMonster rushes you from 0-90km/h (56mph) in a mere two seconds.
 And if you’re still in the mood for thrills after these two, then head for SuperSplash.
 This sends you plummeting down the world’s steepest, highest drop straight towards the water.

 For younger children, go to the Barnas Fryd area of the TusenFryd Amusement Park.
 Barnas Fryd has gentler activities that will nonetheless hold your children’s attention.